CONSULAR OUTREACH

 - Original and one (1) photocopy of birth certificate issued by the Philippine Statistics Authority on security paper (not from the Local Civil Registry Office)

-- One (1) photocopy of Naturalization Certificate
+- One (1) photocopy of naturalization certificate

 - Two (2) color 2″ x 2″ recent photos with white background